margarthebar/Hearts/README.md

  - Each player is dealt a random hand of 13 cards
  - The cards the user is dealt are displayed
  - The user can select a card to play using the arrow keys
+<br>5/26/15:
+ - The user can play a card into the center of the playing area
+ - The opponents each select a random card to play
+<br>5/27/15:
+ - The two of clubs must be played first
+ - The opponents play cards automatically
+ - The game cycles through tricks
+<br>5/28/15:
+ - Played cards are cleared after a trick is finished
+ - There are delays between cards being played
+ - The player can only play one card during a turn
+<br>5/29/15:
+ - Played cards must follow suit if possible
+ - Hearts cannot lead a trick until hearts are broken
+<br>5/30/15:
+ - The correct player wins the trick
+ - The player that wins the trick starts the next trick
+ - Points are earned
+<br>5/31/15:
+ - The cards are sorted by suit and number in each hand
+ - Bug fixes with breaking hearts and trick winning

 Project Plan